Available 100% online or at our Boston campus.

 Students enrolled in an urban ministry degree through our Boston Campus/CUME, are eligible for the Urban Ministry Scholarship (a 47% discount from our base tuition, automatically applied for CUME students).
 Qualifying programs include: The Graduate Certificate in Urban Ministry, the MA in Christian Ministries —Urban Ministry Concentration, and the Master of Divinity — Urban Ministry Concentration.

-Our standard entry route for Mature Admission students is the Graduate Certificate in Christian Studies or Certificate in Urban Ministry.
+Mature Admission students may apply for the Graduate Certificate in Christian Studies or Certificate in Urban Ministry.
 We require the following:

-For students applying for Mature Admission, we recommend you use the application’s required autobiographical essay and personal statement essay to demonstrate your ability to produce clear and correct writing.
+For students applying for Mature Admission, we recommend you use the application’s required autobiographical essay and statement of purpose essay to demonstrate your ability to produce an appropriate level of writing.

-Students demonstrating sufficient academic progress in the Certificate in Christian Studies may go on to apply for a full degree program.
-As many as 5 of the 6 courses are transferable into the majority of our degrees.
+Students demonstrating sufficient academic progress in the Certificate in Christian Studies or Certificate of Urban Ministry may go on to apply for an MACM or MDiv.
+As many as 5 of the 6 courses are transferable into these degrees.